-This steak fajita marinade is loaded with olive oil, lime juice, garlic, and fajita seasoning for bold, juicy flavor.
-It makes the most tender, sizzle-worthy steak fajitas!
+This quick steak fajita marinade is loaded with olive oil, lime juice, garlic, and fajita seasoning for bold, juicy flavor.
+It whisks together in 5 minutes and makes the most tender, sizzle-worthy steak fajitas.

 Best Beef Fajita Marinade